Thomas Brightman: Works

 Brightman persuaded himself and others that a work of his on the Apocalypse was written under divine inspiration.
 In it he makes the Church of England the Laodicean church, and the angel that God loved the church of Geneva and the kirk of Scotland.
 The main object of his system of prophecy in a commentary on Daniel, as well as in his book on the Apocalypse, was to prove that the pope is that anti-Christ, whose reign is limited to 1290 years, and who is then foredoomed by God to utter destruction.

 In 1615 his work Shall They Return to Jerusalem Again? was published, advocating the return of the Jews to the Holy Land, one of the first Christians to do so.
 "There is nothing more certain: the prophets do everywhere confirm it and beat upon it."
+Making him a proto-zionist.